-Prep Your Produce to Remove Pesticides and Bacteria
+Prep Your Produce to Remove Pesticide Residues and Bacteria

 What kinds of toxic pesticide residues or nasty bacteria are on the fruits and veggies you buy at the grocery store?
 Unless you have a testing lab in your kitchen, you’ll likely never know exactly.
 But, they are indeed there and you don’t want you or your kids to eat them.

-So how do you protect your kids from pesticides and bacteria?
+So how do you protect your kids from pesticide residues and bacteria?
 The US Food and Drug Administration (FDA) says that all fruits and vegetables, including those that are organically grown, could benefit from a thorough washing to remove soil, surface microbes, and pesticide residues.

 Here are some quick tips: